 - Panhellenic I and II Houses are independently managed by the housing corporations of two national sorority chapters who are not currently operating at SMU.
 Alpha Delta Pi and Zeta Tau Alpha house corporations lease out their houses to affiliated sorority women through their own independent processes.
 The office of Fraternity and Sorority Life has no immediate knowledge of any fees, deadlines, or processes required for residence in Panhellenic I and II.
 Below is the direct contact information for the Panhellenic I and II House Director.
 Any questions, comments or concerns should be directed to these women.
 It should also be stated that there is no timetable for the return of these chapters to our campus.
 When/if those chapters do return, they will return to the housing space currently managed by these housing corporations and the respective Panhellenic I/II house will cease to exist.

 - Panhellenic I (Zeta Tau Alpha): Not currently in use.

 - Panhellenic II (Alpha Delta Pi): Karen Herleman | 214-691-7403 | SMUPanhouse2@gmail.com

 The first step of membership is participating in a new member education process.
 This time serves as an orientation to the organization where new members learn about the history and traditions of the local chapter and inter/national organization, as well as get to know the current members.

-- All of our fraternities and sororities at SMU are limited to six weeks for new member education; many will have shorter processes.
+- All of our fraternities and sororities at SMU are limited to six weeks for new member education, starting when bids or offers of membership are extended; many will have shorter processes.

 - Our students’ safety and well-being are our top priorities and we ensure all participants know that hazing is not permitted or tolerated.
 Hazing is a violation of Texas law and the SMU Student Code of Conduct.
 Additionally, hazing is also a violation of the inter/national policies for each of our fraternities and sororities, as well as their governing national councils.